PxrthYT/website-chatgpt/README.md

 ## Introduction

 This project is a web application built using Node.js and Express that allows users to interact with OpenAI's GPT-3.5-turbo model.
-It takes user input through an interface, sends it to the OpenAI API, and returns the AI's response.
+It takes user input voice through an interface, sends it to the OpenAI API, and returns the AI's response.

 ## Features